DOCK-PI3/ESTACION-PRO/ANDROID-DEV.md

 * The Android soft keyboard causes rendering issues when navigating using a controller or physical keyboard, as such the ES-DE built-in keyboard is enabled by default for the time being.
 For testing purposes the Android soft keyboard can be enabled via the _Enable virtual keyboard_ option in the _UI settings_ menu.
 If only using touch input the issue is not present.
 This problem is believed to be caused by a bug in the SDL library so it probably needs to be resolved there.
 * Using a mounted USB storage device for the ES-DE and/or ROMs directories will lead to the configurator exiting after finishing the setup instead of launching ES-DE.
 Restarting ES-DE manually will lead to a successful startup.
 If the option to create the system directories was selected in the configurator then this will have to be executed again from inside ES-DE.
 Note that using a mounted USB storage device leads to a very crippled setup anyway, as for example RetroArch can't read any games from such devices (i.e. from the /mnt/media_rw/ directory tree).
 Only emulators supporting scoped storage will be usable in such a setup.

+## Known problems on specific devices

+There are some devices which have specific quirks and issues which may cause problems when running ES-DE.
+Here are some things to consider and work around.

+### AYN Odin 2

+This device incorrectly reports two screens as being present even when just one screen is present.
+This will make game launching fail if the ES-DE setting _Other settings->Launch games on the other screen_ is enabled.

+### Logitech G Cloud

+This device will by default kill any process that is not currently focused, so if starting a game the OS will kill ES-DE so that it has to start up every time you return from a game.
+To fix this disable _Settings->Labs->Process protection_.

+### Retroid Pocket G2

+With its default configuration the theme downloader in ES-DE is unusable, to resolve this enable the setting _Handheld Settings->Advanced->Is it force start selinux_.

 ## Emulator installation and setup

 Below are specific instructions and considerations for all supported emulators.